Adzuki Bean vs Acutifolius Bean

 Adzuki Bean

 Adzuki beans are small, red legumes known for their sweet flavor and high nutritional value.
-They are rich in protein, fiber, and essential vitamins and minerals, making them a popular choice in various cuisines.
+They are rich in protein, fiber, and essential nutrients, making them a popular choice in various cuisines.

 Acutifolius Bean